 In the context of the HRA, tracking can also help local authorities to evidence effective preventions, which it is required to record under the new legislation.

 One of the key insights to emerge from our work so far, specifically from the interviews conducted by UsCreates with service users, is that the Council reaching out earlier (or in a different way) could have helped avoid a crisis.
 For example, service users who were affected by the Benefit Cap prior to becoming homeless, for example, told us that had they been contacted specifically about the impact the cap could have had on their housing situation would have helped them take action sooner.

 4. Clear communication of welfare reforms and policy changes is key

 Many service users reported being confused by welfare reforms and complex policy, including their redefined role within the HRA.
 This was in many cases an obstacle to people understanding their situation and making the decisions that are right for them.

 As a result, Policy in Practice and UsCreates are exploring how policy is communicated to service users, both by front-line staff and online.
 As part of this, we will be trialling how the Better Off Calculator can make complex information more relevant, engaging and personalised for service users.

 5. Targeted self-help could go a long way

 One key insight from Luton is that service users can be very different.
 While some are particularly complex cases where support may need to take a more holistic form, in other cases a household could be helped away from crisis through ‘light-touch’ self-help, such as support with budgeting.

 We’ll be investigating the extent to which online tools or specific, themed workshops targeted to such cases can be effective in preventing certain people from becoming homeless.
-You can access a limited version of the Benefit and Budgeting Calculator used by Luton here.
+You can access a limited version of the Better Off Calculator used by Luton here.

 6. The best service is tailored to the individual